darcyai/heart-rate-demo/README.md

 # Darcy Heart Rate Demo

 This repository contains microservices and packaging code for starting up a healthcare demonstration on Darcy Cloud.
-The demonstration detects the presence of a [Schosche RHYTHM+ wearable](https://www.scosche.com/catalog/product/view/id/9140) via Bluetooth Low Energy and then gathers the heart rate data and passes that onto a graphical UI.

-This demo showcases the power of the [ioFog RESTBlue](https://github.com/eclipse-iofog/restblue) microservice which abstracts the Bluetooth Low Energy capabilities of the edge node and makes them available via a REST API for easy connection and programming.
+The demo application will deploy two microservices that work together and share data.
+One microservice produces heartrate data and sends it outward on the Edge Compute Network (ECN) that is created between the two microservices.
+The other microservice hosts a web UI for viewing the heartrate data.
+The UI microservice receives the heartrate data because it is attached to the ECN shared with the data source microservice.
+This is a powerful edge computing concept demonstrated by two simple microservices working together.

 ## Requirements

 Before running the script you must:
  * Have an Darcy Cloud project deployment with at least one node

-### Configuration of the Scosche RHYTHM+ sensor adapter microservice
+### Configuration of the sensor simulator microservice

-Set the config in Controller for this microservice if you want to either activate the "simulation mode" or if you want to label the heart rate data.
-If you set "test_mode" to true then the microservice will not look for a Bluetooth device but will send randomized heart rate data instead with the label you specify.
+Set the config for this microservice if you want to label the heart rate data.
+Edit the [demo-app.yml](./demo-app.yml) file in order to change the configuration.
+Replace "Anonymous Person" with any data label you like.

 ```
-{
-    "data_label":"Your Name",
-    "test_mode":false
-}
+      config:
+        # data will be mocked
+        test_mode: true
+        data_label: "Anonymous Person"
 ```

-The default values are "true" and "Anonymous Person" for the config so you will get that if you don't set the config.

 ### Viewing the sensor readings

-Once the Demo is running, the JSON output can be viewed by connecting to the JSON-REST-API micro service.
-You will be able to access the viewer on `<AGENT_IP>:5000`.
+Once the demo is running, you can access the web UI locally by visiting `http://NODE_IP_ADDRESS:5005` where "NODE_IP_ADDRESS" is the IP address of your edge node.
+You can also access the web UI by clicking on the "public port" link in the Darcy Cloud when viewing the details of the deployed application.